joyfuluj/UBC-Forum/README.md

 Terminology:
     - Forum admin is referred to as FAdmin.
     - Site admin is referred to as SAdmin.
-    - User refers to any client acting outside of an admin account.
+    - User refers to any client acting outside of an admin context.

 System Requirements: